Sappho

 She was born to an aristocratic and mercantile family that hailed from Mytilene, the political and cultural center of Lesbos.

 Her mother, Cleïs, was an educated woman who ensured her daughter’s talents would be recognized.
-It is clear that her father Scamander also gave the inquisitive girl an excellent education which she put to rigid use throughout her life.
+It is clear that her father, Scamander, also gave the inquisitive girl an excellent education, which she put to rigorous use throughout her life.

 BANISHMENT TO SYRACUSE

 Sappho’s life unfolded against a backdrop of political turbulence in Lesbos.
-In her era (late 7th–early 6th century BC), Mytilene was ruled by contending aristocratic clans and occasionally by tyrants who seized power amid the factional strife.
-Sappho’s family, being aristocratic, was almost certainly embroiled in these conflicts
+In her era (late 7th–early 6th century BC), Mytilene was ruled by contending aristocratic clans and occasionally by tyrants who seized power amid factional strife.
+Sappho’s family, being aristocratic, was almost certainly embroiled in these conflicts.

 One such power struggle involved a tyrant named Myrsilos and, later, the famous statesman Pittacus.
 Her contemporary, the poet Alcaeus, writes bitterly of Myrsilos (even celebrating that tyrant’s death in a surviving fragment) and speaks of exile when his faction lost power.

-It appears Sappho’s family aligned with the same political faction as Alcaeus – a faction opposed to Myrsilos.
-One account specifies that she went to the Sicilian city of Syracuse, which is plausible given later interest in her by denizens of that city.
+It appears Sappho’s family aligned with the same political faction as Alcaeus—a faction opposed to Myrsilos.
+One account specifies that she went to the Sicilian city of Syracuse, which is plausible given later interest in her by the denizens of that city.

 During this time, she had a daughter, also named Cleïs.
 Sappho did not rigidly adhere to the standards of the time in relationships.